 One of the differences with credit unions over banks is that to be a member there are certain requirements you must meet.
 This is different from being able to walk into a bank anywhere and open an account.
 The requirements of a credit union vary from institution to institution.
 They could require something as simple as a home address in the local area or be targeted toward workers in a certain industry.
-For example, Dane County Credit Union is a credit union in Madison, Wisconsin that services people in the surrounding areas, regardless of their job types.
+For example, there are credit unions that service people in the surrounding areas, regardless of their job types.
 Industry-focused credit unions might be open only to teachers or family members of those who work for a corporation-owned credit union.

 Where Credit Unions Beat Banks

 A lot of people dislike using a bank because they feel as though they have to pay to access their money.
 They are also well aware of how profits work and are more mindful of the corruption in parts of the banking industry since the recession in 2008.
 For those people, it’s the idea that they are a member of an institution that has their best interests at heart that makes all the difference in a credit union.